GIScience/ohsome-api/README.md

 * bboxes
     * has to consist of double-parse able Strings in the format (lon1, lat1, lon2, lat2, meaning bottom left and top right point of each bbox)
     * if no bbox (and no other boundary parameter) is given, a default bbox representing the maximum extend (7.3948, 47.3937, 10.6139, 49.9079 for BW) is used
-    * if bboxes is given, bpoints and bpolys must be null or empty
+    * if bboxes is given, bcircles and bpolys must be null or empty
     * format: id1:lon1,lat1,lon2,lat2|id2:lon1,lat1,lon2,lat2|...
 OR lon1,lat1,lon2,lat2|lon1,lat1,lon2,lat2|...
     * optional for all resources
-* bpoints
+* bcircles
     * has to consist of double-parse able Strings (lon/lat) + a double value representing the size of the buffer around the point
-    * if bpoints is given, bboxes and bpolys must be null or empty
+    * if bcircles is given, bboxes and bpolys must be null or empty
     * format: id1:lon,lat,r|id2:lon,lat,r|...
 OR lon,lat,r|lon,lat,r|...
     * optional for all resources
 * bpolys
     * has to consist of double-parse able lon/lat coordinate pairs, where the first point is the same as the last point
-    * if bpolys is given, bboxes and bpoints must be null or empty
+    * if bpolys is given, bboxes and bcircles must be null or empty
     * format: id1:lon1,lat1,lon2,lat2,... lonn,latn,lon1,lat1|id2:lon1,lat1,lon2,lat2,... lonm,latm,lon1,lat1|...
 OR lon1,lat1,lon2,lat2,... lonn,latn,lon1,lat1|lon1,lat1,lon2,lat2... lonm,latm,lon1,lat1|...
     * only simple polygons are supported atm (without holes and no multipolygon)
     * optional for all resources